Inkpend History, Family Crest & Coats of Arms

 The manor of Pillaton in Cornwall which in Doomsday Survey is called Pileton, belonged to the Earl of Moreton at that time.
 This manor, about the reign of Edward I. was in the family of Inkpen.
 "It was afterwards the property of John Charles, Esq. of whose heiress this manor and that of Hardenfast were purchased by Thomas Moone, Esq. about 1620."

 Early History of the Inkpend family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Inkpend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inkpend research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Inkpend History in all our PDF Extended History products and printed products wherever possible.

 Inkpend Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Inkpend include Inkpen, Inkpin, Ingpen and others.